Khang135/CapstoneProject/README.md

 This project is a movie recommender system that suggests movies based on similarity.
-It utilizes a dataset of movie information and credits to provide personalized recommendations.Features
+It utilizes a dataset of movie information and credits to provide personalized recommendations.
+Features
 Movie Recommendation: Get recommendations for movies similar to a selected one.
 Poster Display: View movie posters for recommended films.
 Installation